Honest resources and conversations for people figuring out how to live well in a complicated life.

 Hi, I'm Dustin.
 I write, teach, and walk alongside people who are trying to live well in a complicated life.

-I’ve spent more than twenty years in church leadership, and along the way I’ve learned that life and faith rarely move in straight lines.
-We are formed slowly, often in tension, and usually in places we didn’t expect or choose.
+I've spent more than twenty-five years in church leadership, and along the way I've learned that life and faith rarely move in straight lines.
+We're formed slowly, often in tension, and usually in places we didn't expect or choose.

 You don't have to have it figured out to be here.
 I'm still learning too.